nemborkar/100DaysOfCodeLogs/Round02.md

 ## Log

+### 20210326 Day28

+Encountered some wild code today and ended up learning about minifying JS and CSS

 ### 20210325 Day27
 Deep diving in REST APIs and docs with this guide and some hands on Postman calls
 [API Guide](https://idratherbewriting.com/learnapidoc/)